-Additionally, the bill outlines several functionalities of ODMAP, including secure access for authorized users to report and view overdose incident information in near real-time, as well as the ability to produce maps of confirmed or suspected overdose incidents.
-The information gathered will assist in making informed decisions regarding the allocation of public health, public safety, and educational resources, ultimately aimed at improving the monitoring and reporting of suspected overdoses.
+Additionally, the bill outlines several functionalities of ODMAP, including secure access for authorized users to report and view overdose incident information in near real-time, as well as the ability to produce maps of confirmed or suspected overdose locations.
+It also emphasizes the importance of accessing overdose incident information to aid in state and local decision-making regarding the allocation of public health, public safety, and educational resources related to monitoring and reporting suspected overdoses.

 1st Engrossment: 144E.123